jholecek-rh/openshift-enhancements/enhancements/insights/rapid-recommendations.md

   * JSON/YAML - we should be able to define most of this data by providing the required group, version, kind (GVK)
   * container logs - this data can be identified by the namespace name, Pod name and also the messages to be filtered from the log
-  * Prometheus metrics - this can be identified by the metric name (and perhaps some labels?), but this currently of the unknowns
+  * Prometheus metrics - this can be identified by the metric name (and perhaps some labels?), but this currently one of the unknowns

 All these requirements and identifiers will be exposed by the service and the Insights Operator will periodically (2 hours by default) query the service (TBD caching??), read the configuration and gather the data defined in the external configuration.